rangle/angular-training-slides/exercises/routing/README.md

 ng generate service users
 ```

-> The components and service to our ng-module automatically, so they are ready to use.
+> The components and service are added to our ng-module automatically, so they are ready to use.

 ## Step 3